 CBN’s membership consists of developers, investors, financiers, insurers, legal advisors, practitioners, consultants and academics in brownfields, and is the only such broad national group.
 It works, directly and through its Committees, to investigate and promote best practices in brownfield remediation and redevelopment, to engage stakeholders (including governments and the public) in dialogue on brownfield issues, and to promote the reuse of brownfield properties.
 We partner with other Canadian and international organizations in the pursuit of our mission.
 As society becomes more aware of the limited availability and relative undesirability of using greenfields for development, the brownfield option will only grow in importance and attractiveness.

 How can I support CBN and its work?

 If your business or organization is directly involved in brownfield redevelopment, consider becoming a Corporate member of CBN.
-This class of membership offers many opportunities to influence the brownfields industry and its stakeholders directly, and can also assist you in promoting your organization.
-You may also wish to become an Individual member; this still gives you access to our communications and you have the opportunity to participate in our Committees (Communications; Finance and Insurance; Government Relations; and Technical Advisory).
-Finally, both members (of all classes) and non-members are invited to attend our annual Conference.
+This category of membership offers many opportunities to influence the brownfields industry and its stakeholders directly, and can also assist you in promoting your organization.
+You may also wish to become an Individual member; this still gives you access to our communications and you have the opportunity to participate in our Committees (Communication; Development; Government Relations; and Technical Advisory).
+Finally, both members (of all categories) and non-members are invited to attend our events and annual Conference.